The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

 It remains to consider the contribution involving the factor~$\log t$.
 Transforming to momentum space, the resulting kernel~$\hat{\mathfrak{K}}$ is supported also outside the mass shell.
 Therefore, we need to compute the integrals as explained in Section~\ref{secbounded} by introducing an infrared regularization~\eqref{infrared}.
 There seems no symmetry argument showing that the resulting integrals vanish.
 Therefore, we get a contribution which is in general non-zero.
 Since~$V(\alpha, \beta)$ is anti-symmetric in~$\alpha$ and~$\beta$, this contribution is anti-symmetric in~$\u$ and~$\v$.
 This shows that we obtain again the symplectic form.
 However, since~$\hat{\mathfrak{K}}$ is homogeneous of degree minus two, the contribution diverges in the limit~$R \rightarrow \infty$ when the infrared regularization is removed.
-This gives the result. \QED
+This gives the result. \end{proof}

-For the contributions without logarithms, we have the following result: \begin{Prp} If the contributions without logarithms in Proposition~\ref{prpnolog} to the conserved surface layer integral~\eqref{osicombined} of the order~$\sim \delta^{-4} \cdot F^2 \,\varepsilon/t$ are conserved in time, then they vanish. \end{Prp} \Proof Assuming that the surface layer integral is conserved, we can again compute it by evaluating the integral~\eqref{osival}.
+For the contributions without logarithms, we have the following result: \begin{Prp} If the contributions without logarithms in Proposition~{\rm \ref{prpnolog}} to the conserved surface layer integral~\eqref{osicombined} of the order~${\sim} \delta^{-4} \cdot F^2 \varepsilon/t$ are conserved in time, then they vanish. \end{Prp} \begin{proof} Assuming that the surface layer integral is conserved, we can again compute it by evaluating the integral~\eqref{osival}.
 Therefore, our task is to show again that~\eqref{logconserve2} holds, but now for the kernel

 In momentum space, this kernel is again supported on the mass shell.
-Therefore, we can argue exactly as after~\eqref{Koncone} to conclude that the resulting contributions to the surface layer integral vanish. \QED
+Therefore, we can argue exactly as after~\eqref{Koncone} to conclude that the resulting contributions to the surface layer integral vanish. \end{proof}

 The remaining question is why the contributions to the surface layer integral considered in the previous proposition are conserved in time.
 This is a subtle and difficult question.
 With present knowledge, it seems necessary to arrange conservation by imposing a regularization condition.
-For brevity, we only sketch the construction and point out the reason for the regularization condition: Due to the additional factor~$t/\varepsilon$, the kernel in Proposition~\ref{prpnolog} must be modified to \beq \xi^i \xi^k\: \frac{1}{\varepsilon \delta^4}\:\frac{1}{t^3} \: i K_0(\xi) \:. \eeq Since this kernel is even in~$\xi$, the corresponding line integrals must be odd when exchanging~$x$ with~$y$.
-Therefore, instead of~\eqref{Idef}, the contributions to~$P(x,y)$ of first order in the field strength gives rise to the integrand
+For brevity, we only sketch the construction and point out the reason for the regularization condition: Due to the additional factor~$t/\varepsilon$, the kernel in Proposition~\ref{prpnolog} must be modified to